 Singing has been a pleasurable pastime for many and there’s a reason for it.
+And there’s no real reason not to do it even if you have a bad voice.
 Apart from getting entertained, with music being the universal language, I was thinking, there must be some other important aspects to singing that we do not usually explore that causes the sudden switch to a totally different mood for those that are involved in it.

 Upon research, I found that singing has several health benefits.
 I came across a study by Professor Graham Welch in which he said that singing has both physical and psychological benefits.